Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Automated email series are typically based on open rate triggers.
 In other words, when someone opens your email, the system automatically sends the user a follow-up letter.

-As you may have already guessed, the new iOS 15 makes it impossible to use open-based triggers for automated email series because Apple Mail will show an artificial number of opens for your letters.
+As you may have already guessed, iOS 15 made it impossible to use open-based triggers for automated email series because Apple Mail shows an artificial number of opens for your letters.
 How to deal with automated email series now?
 Read on! 🙂

 Resend to Non-Openers